Trader Joe’s says it will reopen Capitol Hill store and pay workers, after controversy around BLM protest

 In March, Trader Joe’s sent a memo to store managers “encouraging them to relay a message to employees: Joining a union might be a bad idea,” according to The New York Times.
 In a subsequent letter to all employees, CEO Dan Bane dismissed efforts by workers to unionize Trader Joe’s as “a distraction,” according to a report in The Guardian.

-Would-be customers who showed up Monday to find the store closed seemed to side with the workers — hardly a surprise this ultra-liberal neighborhood.
+Would-be customers who showed up Monday to find the store closed seemed to side with the workers — hardly a surprise in this ultra-liberal neighborhood.

 Some said the timing of the closure — just after employees asked to attend Black Lives Matter protest — would earn the company heavy public criticism.
 “This [story] needs to get out there,” said 46-year-old Tor Lee, a poet and union member.
 “This is really egregious.”